hskonneh/my-agent/README.md

 *   Context-aware decision making.
 *   Extensible architecture for new capabilities.

+## 1.2 Codebase Overview

+Here's a brief overview of the main files and their purposes in this project:

+*   `bun.lock`: Bun's lockfile, which records the exact versions of dependencies used in the project to ensure consistent installations.
+*   `commit_index.ts`: This file appears to be an entry point for a code commit agent.
+It uses the `@ai-sdk/google` library to stream text, leveraging a `SYSTEM_COMMIT` prompt and a `getFileChangesInDirectoryTool` to generate professional commit messages based on code changes in a specified directory.
+*   `commit.ts`: Defines the `SYSTEM_COMMIT` constant, which provides the system prompt for the commit-message generation agent.
+This prompt instructs the AI to act as a commit-message generator, using the Conventional Commits format to describe changes in a repository snapshot.
+*   `index.ts`: This is the main entry point for the code review agent.
+It utilizes the `@ai-sdk/google` library to stream text, employing either `SYSTEM_PROMPT` or `SYSTEM_COMMIT` and the `getFileChangesInDirectoryTool` to review code changes and provide suggestions, ultimately generating a commit message.
+*   `package.json`: Contains project metadata (name, version, description) and lists project dependencies and scripts.
+*   `prompt.ts`: Defines the `SYSTEM_PROMPT` constant, which serves as the system prompt for the code review agent.
+This prompt outlines the agent's personality, review focus areas (correctness, clarity, maintainability, etc.), and guidelines for responding with constructive feedback.
+*   `README.md`: This file, providing a comprehensive overview and documentation for the project.
+*   `tools.ts`: Contains the `getFileChangesInDirectoryTool`, which is a custom AI tool.
+This tool uses `simple-git` to interact with a Git repository, calculating and returning the `diff` (code changes) for files within a specified directory, excluding certain files like `dist` and `bun.lock`.
+*   `tsconfig.json`: TypeScript configuration file, specifying compiler options for the project.
+*   `photos/`: A directory containing screenshots or other image assets.

 ## 2. Table of Contents
 *   [1.
 Project Overview](#1-project-overview)
 *   [2.
 Table of Contents](#2-table-of-contents)